Characters of the Jak and Daxter series: Daxter

 Daxter is Jak's sidekick and closest friend.
-He is turned into an ottsel (half otter, half weasel) during Jak and Daxter: The Precursor Legacy, falling into a pool of dark eco.
+He is turned into an ottsel (half otter, half weasel) during Jak and Daxter: The Precursor Legacy after falling into a pool of dark eco.
 Daxter's accident would lead the story's plot as he seeks help from Gol to turn him back to normal.
-Before Daxter's accident, he was an orange-haired, buck-toothed coward that seemed to be the opposite to Jak's courageous and trouble-making personality.
+Before Daxter's transformation, he was a coward who seemed to be the opposite to Jak's courageous and trouble-making personality.
 Daxter often tries to persuade women using vulgar or lousy pick-up lines, much to Jak's dismay.
 Although Daxter is most often a coward, he exaggerates his stories to make himself seem heroic.
 Daxter has alternatively shown courage, even rescuing Jak in his own game, Daxter, which directly precedes the events of Jak II.
 Daxter gets a love interest of his own in Jak II, Tess, a spy working for the Underground.
-It is revealed in Jak 3 that his transformation had been into a Precursor, a group of ancient beings.
+It is revealed in Jak 3 that his transformation had been into a Precursor, a group of ancient ottsels.
 In The Lost Frontier, Daxter is further changed by dark eco and has a transformation known as Dark Daxter, similar to Dark Jak.
 While as Dark Daxter, Daxter grows above Jak's height, can shoot dark eco blasts, and can spin around like a tornado.
 His personality also changes while in this form as he has the desire to smash and break things.
 In all his appearances, Daxter is voiced by actor Max Casella.

 Supporting characters

 Samos the Sage

 Samos the Sage, most prominently featured in Jak and Daxter: The Precursor Legacy, serves as a guide throughout the series and is the father of Keira.
 He first appears in The Precursor Legacy as the Sage of green eco, as well as a rough fatherly figure to Jak and Daxter.
 He is deeply fascinated with the Precursors and has devoted his life to studying them.
 His appearance is often mocked by Daxter, most commonly the fact that he is green and that he wears a log in his hair.
-A yellow and blue bird is commonly seen sitting on the log.
-He has the power of levitation, though he is only seen using it during The Precursor Legacy.
+Samos can levitate, though he is only seen using it during The Precursor Legacy.
 In Jak II, it's revealed that Samos is from the future, along with Jak as Samos was responsible for taking him back into the past to protect him from the Metal Heads and became Jak's unofficial father.
 In Jak X, he was the only part of the crew that was not poisoned.
 He tried to forbid Keira from racing, but she eventually disobeys him, wanting to help save her friends.
 He is voiced by Warren Burton.